 We apologize, but due to our limited space, we are unable to accept donations of books and other materials at this time.
+Please consider donating to the Friends of the McMinnville Library, or to the Little Free Libraries scattered throughout our town.

 The Dayton Public Library, also known as the "Mary Gilkey City Library" was founded in 1923.